zxeenu/heavy-telegram-bot/README.md

 - [ ] Handle race condition via interest accumulation.
 Decouple download requests from download execution - accumulate interested parties and fan-out results for success and failed for all interested parties.
 - [ ] Implement OpenTelemetry with `contextvars` correlation support
 - [ ] Implement Redis TTL-based heartbeat for service health
+- [ ] Reuse downloaded files when doing audio extraction (if a video exists inside the bucket)

 ### Supported Command Words